-Facing Escalating Workplace Violence, Hospitals Employees Have Had Enough
+Facing Escalating Workplace Violence, Hospital Employees Have Had Enough

 "There is a very fundamental problem in U.S. health care that very few people speak about," he says, "and that's the violence against health care workers.
 Daily — literally, daily — we are exposed to violent outbursts, in particular in emergency rooms."

 Many health care workers say the physical and verbal abuse comes primarily from patients, some of whom are disoriented because of illness or from medication.
-Sometimes nurses and doctors are abused by family members who are on edge because their loved-one is so ill.
+Sometimes nurses and doctors are abused by family members who are on edge because their loved one is so ill.

-Cleveland Clinic also has introduced other safety measures — such as wireless panic buttons incorporated into I.D. badges, and more safety cameras and plain clothes officers in ERs.
+Cleveland Clinic also has introduced other safety measures — such as wireless panic buttons incorporated into ID badges and more safety cameras and plainclothes officers in ERs.

 But these incidents aren't limited to emergency rooms.